Choosing the Right Option

 There are numerous types of delivery methods that Russell's qualified staff can provide to our Owners.

 This is the most traditional delivery method, where the General Contractor is responsible for managing the construction's progress in relation to the design provided.
 Our on-site project coordination, disciplined communication and rapid response are the reasons why our construction process runs smoothly.
-We provide Owners solutions and keep them posted weekly and monthly.
+We provide owners solutions and keep them posted weekly and monthly.
 Our full-time, on-site field team proactively works with our suppliers and subcontractors to manage site staff and general construction execution.

-- Construction Management – Agency (CMa): is a method where the owner selects a design firm and a Construction Manager at the start of the project.
+CMa is a method where the owner selects a design firm and a Construction Manager at the start of the project.
 Together with the owner, the CMa and designer work as agents of the owner to prepare a set of bidding documents from which specialty subcontractors propose their lowest price.
 Upon the receipt of the specialty subcontractors’ bids the owner enters into individual contracts with multiple subcontractors to deliver the project.

-- Construction Management at Risk (CMc): is a method of the owner selects a design firm and a Construction Manager at the start of the project.
-Russell commits to a guaranteed price for the project, providing our clients with the security of a construction cost that will not be exceeded.
+CMc is a method in which the Construction Manager acts as a consultant to the owner, starting at project development and design phases and assumes the risk for construction performance as the equivalent of a general contractor holding all trade subcontracts during the construction phase.
+Russell commits to a guaranteed price for the project, providing owners with the security of a construction cost that will not be exceeded.
 This method also offers the potential for clients to share in the savings should costs come in below the guaranteed price.
 Our open-book approach also gives our clients the ability to participate in the subcontractor buy-out process to the extent desired.